chrsw/tupe/README.md

 Shell scripts tested with example code or at least tested with `sh -n <script>`

 The Standard C library may have changed a little since this book was published.
-One of the test systems, Ubunut 20.04, used the following library:
+One of the test systems, Ubuntu 20.04, used the following library:
 ```
 $ ldd --version | head -n 1
 ldd (Ubuntu GLIBC 2.31-0ubuntu9.16) 2.31